csillag/vimeo-library-manager/README.md

 ```

 Usage: vimeo-library-manager replace-content [options] <video-id> <video-file-name>

 Replace video content

 Options:
   --wait-for-encoding                Wait until the video encoding finishes
+  --thumbnail-time-offset <seconds>  Specify the time offset from where to take the thumbnail.
+(The default is from
+                                     the middle of the video.)
+  --thumbnail-file <image-file>      Use a custom image file as a thumbnail.
   --open                             Open in browser
   --no-recreate-thumbnail            Don't recreate the thumbnail
   --ignore-hash                      Ignore the results of the hash comparison, upload anyway
-  --thumbnail-time-offset  Specify the time offset from where to take the thumbnail.
-(The default is from the middle
-                           of the video.)
   -h, --help                         display help for command

 ```